MicrosoftDocs/windows-powershell-docs/docset/windows/printmanagement/Add-Printer.md

 ```

 ### -DeviceURL
-Specifies a URL for directed discovery of Web Services on Devices (WSD) printer to add to the specified computer.
+Specifies a URL for the directed discovery of a Web Services on Devices (WSD) printer to add to the specified computer.s

 ```yaml
 Type: String